 Day 1 – Arrive Auckland and journey to the Coromandel Coast

 Welcome to the New Zealand's North Island, New Zealand's beating cultural heart.
 A vibrant and diverse landscape made up of active geothermal areas, dormant volcanoes, pristine beaches, immense forests and subterranean wonders.
 After meeting your guides and fellow travellers in Auckland, we’ll head east to the white sand beaches of the Coromandel coast, a favourite spot for Kiwi’s to holiday.

 View Majestic Kauri Trees on the Waiomu Kauri Walk

-This afternoon we’ll stretch our legs on a hike to a Kauri Grove.
+This afternoon we’ll stretch our legs on a hike to the Waiomu Kauri Grove.
 This trail makes its way through native forest to a grove of ancient Kauri trees, which hold a special place in the hearts of New Zealanders.
 We'll make a stop at the spectacular Waiau Falls before travelling through to Whitianga, our home for the evening.

 Day 2 – Kayak Cathedral Cove & Explore Hot Water Beach